The Importance of Arena Surfaces in the Development of Competition Horses

-Protect Your Horse’s Legs
+Protect Your Horses’ Legs

-Research into Equine Footing
+Research into Equine Surfaces

-The report indicates that a surface which is too hard may cause harm to a competition horse’s hooves, joints and bones.
-A surface that is too soft or yielding risks causing irreparable damage to the soft tissues of the lower limbs and joints, whilst irregular surfaces can be responsible for some of the more acute injuries.
+The report indicates that a surface which is too hard may cause harm to a competition horse’s bones, joints and hooves.
+Conversely, an equestrian footing that is too soft risks causing irreparable damage to the soft tissues of the lower limbs, whilst irregular or uneven riding surfaces can be responsible for some of the more acute injuries.